jsincorporated/tp/docs/UserGuide.md

 If this is your first time using **uNivUSal**, welcome!
 Head over to the [Quick start](#quick-start) to get started!

-If this is not your first time, and you have a specific feature you would like to know more about, checkout our [Table of Contents](#table-of-contents) to find what you are looking for!
+If this is not your first time, and you have a specific feature you would like to know more about, check out our [Command Summary](#command-summary) or [Table of Contents](#table-of-contents) to find what you are looking for!

+Have a question regarding the app?
+You might find the answer in the [FAQ](#faq) section.

+You can also refer to the [Glossary](#glossary) section for definitions of commonly used terms in uNivUSal.

+## Notations used in this guide

+If you are wondering why our guide uses different stylings, here is why:
+1. Headers in orange are to represent the different sections of the guide.
+2. **Bolded words** are words/phrases we want to draw attention to you.
+3. [Words in blue] are links that will provide you with helpful information.

 Refer to the table below for the meanings of symbols used: